Shalom Dov Wolpo

 He has become associated in recent years with right-wing political causes, and has set up a campaign group—SOS Israel—an organization that runs press and billboard campaigns promoting the belief that surrender of parts of the Land of Israel is prohibited by halacha.
 Later, in 2008, Wolpo established an additional group opposing land concessions, Our Land of Israel.

 He also has called for an independent country called the State of Judea be established in the West Bank.
 According to J. J. Goldberg, he has raised funds to assist families of Jewish terrorists and called for courts to pass a sentence with a death penalty on a number of Israeli politicians such as Ehud Olmert, Ehud Barak, and Tzipi Livni.

 Chabad messianism

-Rabbi Wolpo is one of the leaders of the group of Chabad Chasidim believing that the late Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, is the messiah.
-He was one of the first to openly describe Rabbi Schneerson as the Messiah.
-In 1984, he wrote a book proclaiming the Rebbe as the Moshiach.
-However, after a public address by Rabbi Schneerson in which he said that "such a book can cause hundreds of Jews to stop learning Chassidus, and oppose the Baal Shem Tov and his teachings", he did not publish the book.
-The book was later published in 1991 with Rabbi Schneerson's blessings.
+Wolpo is one of the leaders of the group of Chabad Chasidim believing that the late Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, is the messiah.
+He was one of the first to openly describe Schneerson as the messiah.
+In 1984, he wrote a book proclaiming the rebbe as the Moshiach.
+However, after the rebbe said in a public address that "such a book can cause hundreds of Jews to stop learning Chassidus, and oppose the Baal Shem Tov and his teachings", he did not publish the book.
+It was later published in 1991 with the rebbe's approval.

-In an interview with Israeli Channel 2 evening news in March 1994, Wolpo told an interviewer that Rabbi Schneerson's place as the Messiah and the fact of his "eternal life" was "as secure as the rising of the sun in the morning".

-He wrote a number of books of critique on the writings of Elazar Man Shach, leader of Lithuanian Haredim — a prominent opponent of the Chabad-Lubavitch movement and of Rabbi Schneerson himself — under the title Yedaber Shalom.

 Politics

-In 1979, on the instructions of the Lubavitcher Rebbe, he published his first book Da'at Torah, a polemic against returning lands captured by Israel.
-He was active in the protests that surrounded the forced eviction of Yamit, as per the Rebbe's instructions to him, and in 1982, he published the book Shalom, Shalom, Ve'ain Shalom that argued that peace with Arabs was impossible, and no discussions concerning concessions may be held.